dhinojosa/scala-implicits-katacoda/02_scala_implicitly/step2.md

 `scala -cp target com.xyzcorp.MyApp`{{execute}}

 Notice that the Ice Cream Flavor is `Rocky Road`.
-How dare my customers make free-will choices when it comes to ice cream.
+How dare my customers make free-will choices when it comes to ice cream?
 We need to put an end to this contempt in the next step.